4jean/lav_sms/readme.md

 If you discover a security vulnerability within LAVSMS, please use pull request.
 All security vulnerabilities will be promptly addressed.

+***Please Note*** that some sections of this project are in the work-in-progress stage and would be updated soon.
+These include:

+- The Noticeboard/Calendar in the Dashboard Area
+- Librarian/Acountant user pages
+- Library Resources/Study Materials Upload for Students

 ### **Contact [CJ INSPIRED]**
 - Phone : +2347068149559